tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 If your thing has multiple online homes, make sure they are interlinked.
 There should be a strong push towards the primary home, which then links out to the other locations.

-As you give talks or write papers related to you product, be sure to incorporate the associated links back into the primary online home or docs.
+As you give talks or write papers related to your product, be sure to incorporate the associated links back into the primary online home or docs.

 ## A URL is a user interface